 RELATIONSHIP OCD (ROCD)

 Before you consider breaking up an otherwise compatible relationship, consider whether you might have Relationship OCD (ROCD).
 ROCD sufferers worry that they or their partner don't really love or feel attracted to each other.
 These doubts lead to fear that they or their mate will cheat, abandon, or entrap.
-ROCD sufferers compulsively check their mate's location, social interactions, tone of voice, telephone calls, and set up tests to see if their partner loves them.
+ROCD sufferers compulsively check their partner's location, social interactions, tone of voice, telephone calls, and set up tests to see if their partner loves them.
 They ask for reassurance, then ask if you meant it, or even tell you to say it in a scripted way.

 Read more about Dr. Brodsky's treatment of ROCD.